kkata/leaning-vue-fundamentals/README.md

 ## Composition API

-The Composition API was build off of Teact hooks.
-So if you're familiar with Teact hooks, you will feel very at home.
+The Composition API was build off of React hooks.
+So if you're familiar with React hooks, you will feel very at home.

 ### Intro